dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church has very large stepped diagonal west buttresses, one has a datestone recording named churchwardens amongst other things.

+The chancel arch is Victorian.
+The pulpit is late 17th Century.
+The panelling in the chancel is probably the old box pews.
+The reredos dates from 1896.

 The churchyard is circular and notably raised above the surrounding area.
 This is thought to be an early Irish / Welsh tradition which influenced churches in later centuries, there are a few other examples of this in Shropshire.

 The name Stanton means stone farm or settlement in Old English (stan is a stone or rock and tun is a farmstead or settlement).
 The suffix means either servant's heath or monastic community's heath.